 Internship applications are generally accepted between February and March, with selections made in April.
+Gaza mentorship cycles will be announced on this page when available.
 For more information, please email [email protected]

 Adrian Abdul-Bahá is Al-Shabaka’s 2021 summer intern.
 Adrian is finishing his MA at SOAS, University of London.
 His current research focuses on geography and territoriality in the nation-state framework, and his dissertation examines the influence of these discourses on the Palestinian national liberation movement and its objectives.
 Adrian is interested in linguistics as well; he is working on documenting and teaching the Palestinian Arabic dialect, and is currently learning Persian (Farsi).